 The fifth-generation Clio is the safest yet.
 It was crash tested by Euro NCAP in 2019 and not only was it awarded the industry body’s maximum five-star rating, it received 96 and 89 per cent scores in the adult and child occupant protection categories.
 The Clio’s 75 per cent score for its safety assistance technology is also impressive.

 By contrast the Ford Fiesta – another of NCAP’s five-star cars – achieved 85, 81 and 71 per cent across the same categories.
 Meanwhile, the Vauxhall Corsa and Peugeot 208 both got four-star NCAP ratings.

 Part of the Clio’s success in this area is down to its impressive range of active safety features.
 All trim levels get standard automatic emergency braking (AEB), lane-departure warning, lane-keep assist, traffic sign recognition and emergency brake assist.
 Base models come with rear parking sensors, while mid-range Techno cars get parking sensors at the front and rear, plus a reversing camera.
-Esprit Alpine trim goes even further by adding blind-spot monitoring, rear cross parking alert when reversing and adaptive cruise control with stop and go functionality and lane-centring, amongst some interior comfort features.
+Esprit Alpine trim goes even further by adding blind-spot monitoring, rear cross parking alert when reversing and adaptive cruise control.

 In this review

-- 6Reliability and Safety - currently readingThe Clio remains untested from a reliability standpoint but it’s one of the safest superminis on sale, but Renault’s performance in the latest Driver Power survey is less impressive
+- 6Reliability and Safety - currently readingThe latest Clio is one of the safest superminis on sale, but Renault’s performance in the latest Driver Power survey is less impressive